Ragtime · Blues · Hot Piano

 DCJ

-Destination Chicago Jazz — Sandor Demlinger and John Steiner, Arcadia, an Imprint of Tempus Publishing Inc., 2003, 168 pp.
+Destination Chicago Jazz — by Sandor Demlinger and John Steiner, Arcadia, an Imprint of Tempus Publishing Inc., 2003, 168 pp.

 SCB

-Pioneers of Jazz: The Story of the Creole Band — Lawrence Gushee, Oxford University Press, Oxford, New York, 2005, (Hard Cover) 400 pp.
+Pioneers of Jazz: The Story of the Creole Band — by Lawrence Gushee, Oxford University Press, Oxford, New York, 2005, (Hard Cover) 400 pp.

 CST

-Chicago Sun-Times — Late Sports Final Edition, article titled, “Jimmy Davis’ skating tradition still on a roll” by Dave Hoekstra, 28th June 1996, page 6.
+Chicago Sun-Times — Late Sports Final Edition, article titled, “Jimmy Davis’ skating tradition still on a roll”, by Dave Hoekstra, 28th June 1996, page 6.

 CM